maxpou/maxpou.fr/content/_drafts/2020-lesson-learned-big-vue-app/index.md

 * Design system & Component library
   * slots are great.
 Use it!
   * have a centralised design system.
 In one place put all common components (buttons, checkboxes...), icons, fonts and colors.
+  * Storybook is a great tool to visualize your components

 * components

 * Store (Vuex):
   * [Don’t overuse your Vuex store](https://www.maxpou.fr/3-tips-scaling-vue-application#tip-3-be-kind-with-your-store-vuex)
   * store make your app harder to test
   * store are hard to unregister.
+Unecessary information can be kept in memory

 * Testing: test your app!
   * lint your code.
 No one like comment like "you forgot a semicolon" on pull requests.
 Find a rule and follow it blindly.
 If you start to discuss about it, you open a door for bikeshedding.